nathandking/nathandking.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I am currently looking for research positions in industry working on geometry processing and/or physics-based animation to start January 2025.
+I am currently looking for research scientist positions working on geometry processing and/or physics-based animation to start January 2025.